CaliforniaUsed Car Dealer Insurance

 Types of insurance and coverage

 In total, there are over 15 types of coverages that can be included in your California car dealer insurance policy.
-The most common types of coverage include:

 • Inventory coverage – includes the purchase price and the reconditioning on the cars that you buy from other dealers.
 It does not include the profit you expect to make from selling a vehicle.